Duatic/duatic_ros2_docker_images/README.md

 ## Automated builds

-The Docker image is automatically built and published:
-- Every night at 2 AM UTC
-- On every push to the main branch
-- Can be manually triggered via GitHub Actions
+The Docker image build and publish can be manually triggered via GitHub Actions.

 The image is published to GitHub Container Registry at `ghcr.io/mbloechli/jazzy-desktop-full`.